toddledev/documentation/docs/09-variables/01-overview/index.md

 - Are scoped to the component or page where they're defined
 - Provide optimal performance for state management

+Variables can be used throughout the component or page:
+- **In formulas**: Reference variables directly by name
+- **In workflows**: Use variables in conditions and actions
+- **In elements**: Bind element properties to variables
+- **In styling**: Create dynamic styles based on variable values

-Variables are ideal for managing temporary states like:
+This makes variables ideal for managing temporary states like:
 - UI state (expanded/collapsed, selected tabs)
 - Performance-sensitive interactions
 - Form input values